The department maintains a trauma registry, as required by RCW 70.168.060

 (3) Inclusion criteria:

-(a) The department will establish inclusion criteria to identify those injured patients that designated trauma services must report to the trauma registry.
+(a) The department will establish inclusion criteria to identify those injured patients whom designated trauma services must report to the trauma registry.

 These criteria will include: